Unnaipol Oruvan (2009 film): Release

 Unnaipol Oruvan was initially set to release on 12 August 2009, since the date coincided with the release of Kamal Haasan's first film Kalathur Kannamma.
-However, owing to technical and administrative difficulties, the release was postponed to 18 September.
-The film was given a U/A (Parental Guidance) rating from the Central Board of Film Certification, mainly because of its theme – terrorism.
-In 2015, Telugu version Eeenadu was screened at the Habitat Film Festival.
+However, owing to technical and administrative difficulties, the release was postponed.
+Prior to the revised 18 September date, Pyramid Saimira attempted to stall the film's release, citing Haasan's unpaid dues to them.
+The film was given a U/A (Parental Guidance) rating from the Central Board of Film Certification after the makers decided against making certain cuts to avoid affecting the plot.
+In 2015, the Telugu version Eeenadu was screened at the Habitat Film Festival.

-Home media

-Unnaipol Oruvan was released on Blu-ray on 12 February 2010.
-Eenadu was released on Blu-ray on 23 February 2010.

-Eenadu is available to stream via ZEE5.